aaronsaray/chickenfacts.io/README.md

 The content is generated with [Jekyll](https://jekyllrb.com) and presented with minimal html, css and javascript.
 No large libraries or databases are used.

+The original design and functionality is described in the [blog entry](https://www.aaronsaray.com/2019/spa-plus-api-no-framework-no-db).
+Things may have changed since then.

 ### API

 There is an API available.
 Check out [API.md](./API.md) for details.